datahubio/datahub-cloud-template-dataset/docs.md

   }}
 />

-For a full list and API of available data visualisation components visit [https://storybook.portaljs.org](https://storybook.portaljs.org)
+For a full list and API of available data visualization components visit [https://storybook.portaljs.org](https://storybook.portaljs.org)